dvandal/cryptonote-nodejs-pool/README.md

 /* Must point to the API setup in your config.json file. */ var api = "http://poolhost:8117";

-/* Pool server host to instruct your miners to point to.  */ var poolHost = "poolhost.com";
+/* Pool server host to instruct your miners to point to (override daemon setting if set) */ var poolHost = "poolhost.com";

+/* Number of coin decimals places (override daemon setting if set) */ "coinDecimalPlaces": 4,

 /* Contact email address. */
 var email = "support@poolhost.com";